clojupyter/clojupyter/README.md

 4. run the repl with `ipython console --profile clojure`

 ## status
 Should work for simple stuff in the REPL.
 Doesn't handle errors or any type of complex data from Clojure.
+Also does not handle changing namespaces.